Purik/android-studio-docker/README.md

 ### Persist data and volumes
 If you wish prepare Docker image once and reuse it multiple times later, follow next steps:
- - Establish ssh connection to my CI server with x11 forwarding.
-I typically use Putty with option Connection/SSH/X11/"Enable X11 forwarding" checkbox checked on.
+ - Establish ssh connection to server with x11 forwarding (check description above).
  - Run container by calling ```run.sh``` (you can find this script beside Dockerfile in repo)
  - Close docker container
  - Run ```docker ps -a``` to detect stopped android-studio docker container, for exampple you have detected container has id ```xxx```